-Toxic Substances Monitoring Program (TSMP)

-The TSMP (1976-2003) was a state water quality-monitoring program managed by SWRCB (SWRCB, 2007 and 2013).
+The Toxic Substances Monitoring Program (TSMP) was a state water quality-monitoring program managed by the SWRCB from 1976 to 2003 (SWRCB, 2007 and 2013).
 Its objective was to provide statewide information on the occurrence of toxic substances by monitoring water bodies with known or suspected water quality impairment.
-California Department of Fish and Wildlife (CDFW) staff, then known as the California Department of Fish and Game, collected Channel Catfish and Largemouth Bass from Legg Lake during 1984 - 1992, as part of the program.
-All fish samples were analyzed for mercury and selenium.
+California Department of Fish and Wildlife (CDFW) staff, then known as the California Department of Fish and Game, collected Largemouth Bass from Coyote Lake in 1983, which were analyzed for mercury.

-FISH SAMPLED FROM LEGG LAKE
+FISH SAMPLED FROM COYOTE LAKE

-The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN), the State's repository for environmental data.
+The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN), the state's repository for environmental data.
 Samples were excluded when the fish were not legal size to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity, and professional judgment (as described in OEHHA, 2005).
 A summary of all fish species evaluated for this advisory is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.